Incorporating climate adaptation into landscape stewardship & restoration

 In addition to reducing stand densities, we are also creating small openings in the forest in pursuit of increasing water storage.
 The forest canopy intercepts snow when it is falling and then the snow sublimates or evaporates before reaching the ground.
 By creating small openings, or gaps, snow will be able to reach the forest floor.
 The gaps are also small enough that they are sheltered from snowmelt or evaporation from wind and sun.
 Thus, gaps are able to accumulate more snow that remains longer into the spring, supporting more consistent flow in Mt.
 Adams streams.
 While thinned stands also allow for more snow to reach the forest floor, heat radiated from trees melts the snow faster (UW Mountain Hydrology Research Group).
 But the net effect of reduced transpiration due to fewer stems is theoretically beneficial for water storage and release into headwater streams.

-Our prescriptions are called variable density thinning which includes thinning certain areas, creating gaps in others and leaving other areas completely alone.
-This type of managment should both increase the heterogeneity of our forests for better stand health, such as improved wildlife habitat and fire resiliency; as well as increase water storage and improve the hydroperiod.
+We utilize variable density thinning strategies – which includes thinning certain areas, creating gaps in others and leaving other areas completely alone.
+This type of management both increases the heterogeneity of our forests for better stand health, such as improved wildlife habitat and fire resiliency, while increasing water storage and creating a less “flashy” hydroperiod.

 In the summer of 2017, we added meadow restoration to our portfolio of activities.
 Our first project took place in a wet meadow in the headwaters of Rattlesnake Creek, a major tributary to the White Salmon River.
-With the help and guidance of a private landowner, we felled trees into a small stream/wet meadow that had recently been fenced to exclude cows.
-The riparian area suffered from Douglas and grand fir encroachment.
-This meant that any other species working to become established would be shaded out and have hindered growth as a result.
-We were able to enhance the aspen grove and simultaneously add wood to the stream; increasing channel complexity, reducing streambank erosion, and reconnecting the stream with its floodplain.
-We created our own version of Beaver Dam Analogs (BDA’s) by felling the trees directly into the stream channel and using the downward facing branches as stakes.
+With the help and guidance of a private landowner, we felled trees into a small stream/wet meadow that had recently been fenced to exclude cattle.
+A degraded riparian area suffered from conifer encroachment, where desirable hardwood species were being shaded and outcompeted as a result.
+We were able to enhance a quaking aspen grove and simultaneously add wood to the stream; increasing channel complexity, reducing streambank erosion, and reconnecting the stream with its floodplain.
+We created our own version of Beaver Dam Analogs (BDA’s) by felling trees directly into the stream channel and using the downward facing branches as stakes.
 We then limbed the rest of the tree and added this material to the structures.
-The “Tree DA’s” are expected to slow down the stream flow, decrease stormwater runoff and increase the availability of water to infiltrate and replenish groundwater.
+The “Tree DA’s” are expected to slow down stream flow, decrease stormwater runoff and increase the availability of water to infiltrate and replenish groundwater.

 Working with Conboy Lake National Wildlife Refuge, MARS also implemented our first “Plug and Pond” projects in two wet meadows in the headwaters of Outlet Creek, a tributary to the Klickitat River.
-The historic ditches from the homestead era created an incised channel disconnected from the floodplain, in this case, the adjoining meadow.
+Homestead era ditches created an incised channel disconnected from the floodplain, in this case, the adjoining meadow.
 We “plugged” old ditches with rootwads, logs, and branches; allowing the stream to “pond” in front of the structures and reconnect with the meadow.
-Students from the Glenwood School helped out by gathering cuttings from nearby sources of water-loving shrub and tree species, potting and nurturing them at school, and then planting the seedlings at the project site.
+Students from the Glenwood School contributed by gathering cuttings from nearby sources of water-loving shrub and tree species, potting and nurturing them at school, and then planting the seedlings at the project site.